mfem/mfem/CONTRIBUTING.md

   - New features should be added only if they are necessary or generally useful.
   - Introduction of language constructions not currently used in MFEM should be justified and generally avoided (so we can build on cutting-edge systems).
+  - We prefer basic C++ and the C++03 standard, to keep the code readable by a large audience and to make sure it compiles anywhere.

 - *Keep the code general and reasonably efficient*
   - Main goal is fast prototyping for research.